 Courtly Love and the Damsel in Distress

 As mentioned earlier, the concept of courtly love played a significant role in shaping the codes of chivalry.
-Courtly love was a highly stylized and idealized form of romance that emphasized devotion, admiration, and service to a lady of high social standing.
-Knights were expected to treat women with respect, courtesy, and gentleness, and to defend their honor at all costs.
+Practically speaking, courtly love was a highly stylized and idealized form of romance that emphasized devotion, admiration, and service to a lady of high social standing.
+Knights were expected to treat women with respect, courtesy, and gentleness, and to defend their honor at all costs It's one of those things that adds up..

 The damsel in distress motif was a common trope in medieval literature and art, reflecting the chivalric ideal of protecting women from harm.
 Knights were often portrayed rescuing damsels from dragons, evil sorcerers, or other dangers, demonstrating their courage, strength, and dedication to defending the vulnerable.